CaFM

 What is CAFM?

-An interesting case study of how computer-aided facility management software streamlines organizational workflow will help you understand how the tool works.
+An interesting case study of how CaFM software streamlines organizational workflow will help you understand how the tool works.

 The Etisalat Group, a prominent global telecom operator, initially struggled to process vendors' payments.
 The redundancies in their methods led to internal teams manually analyzing over 5000 invoices from 6000 separate sites and six different utility providers.

-To solve this, the company turned to a CAFM vendor who helped them establish a centralized avenue for resolving bill inaccuracies, artificial intelligence (AI) data extraction, and alerting stakeholders to discrepancies.
+To solve this, the company turned to a CaFM vendor who helped them establish a centralized avenue for resolving bill inaccuracies, AI data extraction, and alerting stakeholders to discrepancies.

-The best management solutions have the following features:
+The best CaFM systems help facility managers with the following features:

 CAD drawings are useful for seeing how a facility, building, or space is laid out.
 From a CAD drawing, viewers can see floor layouts, available workstations, unused rooms, escape routes, safety information, and more.